 Experienced White Collar Criminal Defense Lawyers and Former Federal Prosecutors for White Collar Crimes

 White collar offenses are commonly charged at the federal level, and they carry the potential for severe punishment.
 Individuals and enterprises charged with white collar crimes will often be at risk for facing exorbitant fines, long-term federal incarceration, and other penalties that can threaten an individual’s livelihood and put companies out of business.
 If you are facing a white collar investigation, or if you have been charged with a white collar crime, you need to implement and execute a personalized defense strategy.
-You also need experienced white collar criminal defense attorneys who can help shift the balance of power in your favor.
+You also need experienced white collar criminal defense lawyers who can help shift the balance of power in your favor.

-At Oberheiden, P.C., our defense attorneys and former federal prosecutors have decades of experience in white collar investigations and criminal cases in federal courts across the country.
+At Oberheiden, P.C., our white collar criminal defense lawyers and former federal prosecutors have decades of experience in white collar investigations and criminal cases in federal courts across the country.
 As defense attorneys, we understand what is at stake for our clients, and we know what it takes to mount a successful defense.
 As former federal prosecutors, we know the strategies and methods that attorneys at the U.S. Department of Justice (DOJ) use to pursue convictions in white collar cases.
 We use this government insight to our clients’ advantage, and our firm’s team approach means that each client receives the full benefit of all that our attorneys have to offer.

 Thorough Preparation, Aggressive Tactics, Favorable Results